 Note: This is part 1 in a series of 5 articles following our recent Hospitality Management MBA Bootcamp at ESSEC Paris.
-The session on Asset Management was conducted by Alex Slors of Alex Slors Consulting
+The session on Asset and Demand Management was conducted by Alex Slors of Alex Slors Consulting

 Asset Management’s objective of increasing the asset value rests on three main stakeholders: the Owner, the Hotel and the Operator.
 Working in an increasingly complex environment and structure, Asset Managers have an ever-growing need for reliable data to ensure the three parties are working jointly to improve/optimise asset’s performance.

 This means understanding the financial objectives, while working with Revenue Managers, to expound the limitations of distribution, and working closely with Marketing to increase the promotion and marketing activities to improve demand and coordinate for optimised delivery.

 Hotel Demand Management is a holistic approach to finance, revenue, distribution and marketing.
 By properly using the hotel’s data, and aggregating it into usable and comparable data points, risks in the decision making process are drastically reduced.